Rosie O’Donnell Had Multiple HR Complaints Filed Against Her At ‘The View’

-According to Radar, O’Donnell made threats and cruel jokes to her colleagues to the point where several hosts and producers filed complaints with human resources against her.
+According to Radar Online, O’Donnell made threats and cruel jokes to her colleagues to the point where several hosts and producers filed complaints with human resources against her.

 The author of the book, Ramin Setoodeh, writes that many people commented on O’Donnell during interviews for the book.

-At on point, O’Donnell set her sights on show director Mark Gentile in an attempt to get him removed from the show.
+At one point, O’Donnell set her sights on show director Mark Gentile in an attempt to get him removed from the show.
 Gentile filed an HR complaint against her and refused to be in the studio if she was around.

 According to the book, he “wouldn’t walk into the studio unless it had been cleared of Rosie.”